Simon946/3h-projects/README.md

 # 3h-projects
-Projects made in about 3 hours or less.
+Projects made in about 3 hours or less or more but a max of 4h.
 Mainly for educational purposes.

 guess the word:
 Guess the word by entering the ASCII values one by one.
 The program will tell if your guess is too high or too low when your guess is incorrect.